ofiwg/libfabric/man/fi_efa.7.md

 # RUNTIME PARAMETERS

+*FI_EFA_IFACE*
+: A comma-delimited list of EFA device, i.e. NIC, names that should be visible to the application.
+This paramater can be used to include/exclude NICs to enforce process affinity based on the hardware topology.
+The default value is "all" which allows all available NICs to be discovered.

 *FI_EFA_TX_SIZE*
 : Maximum number of transmit operations before the provider returns -FI_EAGAIN.
   For only the RDM endpoint, this parameter will cause transmit operations to